hanwenzhang123/front-end-interview/html/html-questions.md

 The <!DOCTYPE> declaration is NOT case sensitive.
 The DOCTYPE declaration for the HTML5 standards is `<!DOCTYPE html>`.

+#### What is that !DOCTYPE we place at the top of the HTML file?
+Why do we need it?
+!DOCTYPE is for the browser to know here is the HTML code that we will be rendering, so when we create the HTML file, the first line of the code is to place a <!DOCTYPE> on top of everything to let the browser know the following code is for HTML.

 [[↑] Back to top](#table-of-contents)